 We also held an Easter bingo – always a popular event and lots on non-uniform days to collect things for our events and money to boost the bank account throughout the year.

-Money raised this year has gone to support trips for the children, making them more affordable for parents and to the purchase of further laptops for classes.
-We now see Years 6,5,4,3 and two with laptops in classrooms for enhancing the curriculum in every lessson.
+Money raised this year has gone to support Years 6,5,4,3 and 2 with laptops in classrooms for enhancing the curriculum in every lessson.